ahmedrizwan/RxRecyclerAdapter/README.md

 A Rx based generic RecyclerView Adapter Library.

 ## How does it work?
-The library uses Databinding to send back the binded layout, item and position from the Adapter.
+The library uses Databinding to send back the bindable layout, data item and position from the Adapter.

 ## How to use it?
 #### Example!